Weevarv2.0

 What it’s for#

-Weevar is for the moments where you know exactly what you want the layout to look like, but writing it down for an Agent is harder than just doing it.
-It is for experimenting with the layout till you find what works without having to do all that experimentation via prompting one after the other.
+Weevar is for the moments where you know exactly what you want the layout to look like and how you want something styled, but writing it all down for an AI is harder than just doing it.
+It is for experimenting visually, moving things around, tweaking sizes, colours and spacing until you find what works, without having to do all that experimentation via prompting one after the other.

-• "Put the button under the cards on the left hand side" — drag it yourslef.
+• "Put the button under the cards on the left hand side" — drag it yourself.

 • "Reorder these cards in this order..." — just reorder them.